Doug Clelland: Early life

 He taught at the Architectural Association from 1971 to 1975, sharing units with Daniel Libeskind and Dalibor Vesely.
-He then worked at the Polytechnic of Central London (PCL), where he ran the urban architecture studio until 1988.
+He also worked at the Polytechnic of Central London (PCL), where he ran the urban architecture studio until 1988.

+He commenced private practice in 1972 and completed a set of small buildings in London, Nackington near Canterbury and Forgandenny in Perthshire.
+Continuing to have his base in London, the Weinreb Studio in Highgate, London (1988), received a Royal Institute of British Architects (RIBA) regional award and the Gartnernes Forsikring in Taastrup, Denmark (1989) a Danish design award.